-Discretionary Payments are a short-term solution, and can cover up to a year.
+Discretionary Payments are a short-term solution, and can be paid for up to a year.

-Each council has complete discretion (they can decide) on who they offer this support to, and how to offer this support.
+Each council can decide who they offer this support to, and how to offer it.
 Each council has its own way of deciding who is given a payment.